-Can Travel Will Travel is a travel blog following the experiences of my husband Andy and I as we leave The UK to travel, and live and work abroad.
-It focusses on stretches of travel (with just our backpacks), interspersed with longer stints of living and working abroad.
+Can Travel Will Travel is a travel blog following the experiences of my husband Andy and I after we left the UK to travel, live and work abroad.
+It focusses on stretches of travel, interspersed with longer stints of living and working abroad.

 Who are we and what are we doing?

-We both caught the travel bug way before we got together eight years ago.
-Ever since then we nurtured the dream of upping sticks to travel, and live and work abroad.
+We both caught the travel bug way before we got together in 2008.
+Ever since then we nurtured the dream of upping sticks to travel, live and work abroad.
 In September 2016 we finally realised that dream.
 It was time to say goodbye to the UK for the foreseeable future.

 We set off with modest funds, backpacks, a rough idea of movement, each other, and a level of excitement akin to that of a dog with two tails.